-Ranken's Advance Precision Machining Technology program is designed to prepare students for employment with companies that have implemented a team-oriented design, production, quality, and maintenance environment.
-Advance Precision Machining Technology is a five-semester apprenticeship program that consists of instruction in a classroom setting as well as training in a live production facility.
-Students will have the option to obtain an emphasis in Mazatrol programming or advanced machining, or both.
+Ranken's Advanced Precision Machining Technology program is designed to prepare students for employment with companies that have implemented a team-oriented design, production, quality, and maintenance environment.
+Advanced Precision Machining Technology is a four-semester apprenticeship program that consists of instruction in a classroom setting as well as training in a live production facility.